 AP via Marcio Jose Sanchez

-In 1977, Edward J. DeBartolo Jr. became the new team owner and hired coach Bill Walsh.
+In 1977, Edward J. DeBartolo Jr. became the new team owner and hired coach Bill Walsh in 1979.
 Within three years, the49erswon their first Super Bowl in 1982 when they defeated the Bengals, 26-21.

 With Hall of Fame quarterback Joe Montana, the49erswon three more Super Bowls, bringing their total to four by 1990.